Meet TNTP’s Board of Directors: trusted advisors and national leaders who share our vision of vibrant public schools.

 Matt Glickman is a successful serial entrepreneur, having co-founded and served as CEO of both BabyCenter and Merced Systems.
-Currently, he is a lecturer in entrepreneurship at Stanford Graduate School of Business, serves as Chairman of NovoEd and advises several other start-ups and non-profits.
-Previously, he has advised or served on the board of Teach For America, New Schools Venture Fund and KIPP Bay Area.
+Currently, he runs Promise Venture Studio, a nonprofit organization that attracts, supports and connects social entrepreneurs focused on early childhood development.
+He is also a Lecturer in Management at Stanford Graduate School of Business, teaching entrepreneurship and management classes.
+Previously, he has advised or served on the board of Teach For America, New Schools Venture Fund, and KIPP Bay Area.
 He has also worked at Intuit and Bain & Company.
-Glickman graduated an Arjay Miller Scholar from the Stanford Graduate School of Business.
-He also holds an MA from the Stanford School of Education and is a Phi Beta Kappa graduate of Amherst College.
+Matt graduated an Arjay Miller Scholar from the Stanford Graduate School of Business, holds an MA from the Stanford School of Education, and is a Phi Beta Kappa graduate of Amherst College.

-Paul Pastorek is co-executive director of the Eli and Edythe Broad Foundation's education work.
+Paul Pastorek is the Managing Partner at Pastorek Partners, LLC and the former co-executive director of the Eli and Edythe Broad Foundation's education work.
 Paul has over 30 years of legal, management and public service experience.
 He served as Superintendent to the Louisiana Department of Education from 2007 to 2011, raising state accountability standards and overseeing the rebuilding of the New Orleans school system after Hurricane Katrina.
 He sat on the Louisiana State Board of Elementary and Secondary Education from 1996 to 2004.
 Paul received both his undergraduate and JD degrees from Loyola University in New Orleans, Louisiana.